MountainCat1/GameStats/README.md

 ### How to run:
 - Clone the repository
-- Run `docker-compose up` in the root directory
+- Run `docker compose up` in the root directory
 - Service will be available at `http://localhost:8080`
 - Swagger documentation will be available at `http://localhost:8080/swagger/index.html`